Instructions for Presenters and Moderators

 - Oral Sessions:

 - You should arrive at your assigned room at least 5 – 10 minutes in advance of your session.
 If the room is clear, proceed to the front table and make sure that the a/v equipment is in working order.
 There is a telephone in each room and there should be a phone number of the a/v people on the front table by the computer.
-Individuals with power point should load their presentations at the beginning of the session and you should encourage them to do so.
+Individuals with power point MUST load their presentations at the beginning of the session and you should ensure they do so.
 It will make the transition from one talk to the next run more smoothly if people don’t need to load their presentations between speakers.

 - Start the session on time.
 Introduce each speaker and the title of the paper.
 Keep the papers on time.
-You may find it helpful to let people know when they have five minutes and two minutes remaining on their 15-minute time block.
+You should offer warnings to let people know when they have five minutes and two minutes remaining on their 15-minute time block.
 Do not permit people to go past their time period, and do not permit questions if the time limit has been reached.

 - If the speaker does not show, DO NOT start the next presentation until the time indicated in the program.
 Simply have a break.